-PI (a) The total building coverage must not exceed the larger of: (g) 42% of the site area for sites smaller than 10ha; or (ii) 5000m2 for sites larger than 10ha. (b) No site coverage limit applies to Artificial Crop Protection Structures that meet the following conditions: (i) Green or black cloth shall be used on vertical faces within 30m of the site boundary; (ii) Green, black or white cloth shall be used on horizontal surfaces.
+PI (a) The total building coverage must not exceed the larger of: (i) 42% of the site area or 500m2 (whichever is larger) for sites smaller than 10ha; or (ii) 500 0 m2 for sites larger than 10ha . (b) No site coverage limit applies to Artificial Crop Protection Structures that meet the following conditions: (i) Green or black cloth shall be used on vertical faces within 30m of the site boundary; (ii) Green, black or white cloth shall be used on horizontal surfaces.
 DI A building that does not comply with Rule 22.3.6 PI